 Fig. App.
 B5.
 Geoarchaeological survey in the Broekpolder (Beverwijk/Heemskerk in 1999/2000).
 Location (BP) is shown in Fig. App.
 B. A. Location map of examined sections in the geological profile.
 B. Geological survey of profile section E. C. Geological profile; the base of the profile reconstruction in Fig. 11.

 Fig. App.
 B6.
 The Late Iron Age sites Uitgeest Benes and nearby Castricum Grote Ven in the Castricummer Polder, the former tidal area of the Oer-IJ estuary.
 Location (UB) is shown in Fig. App.
 B and B6A.
 A. Location map of the Late Iron Age sites in former Oer-IJ intertidal area (for legend see Fig. App.
 A);.SV, Location Schulpvaart; GV, Location Grote Ven; UB, Location Uitgeest–Benes; B. View in the southern direction.
-In the back the former main channel of the Dye and the village of Heemskerk; C. Sandy overbank deposits with marine shells (mainly Spisula); D. Section of the intertidal deposits.
+In the background is the former main channel of the Dye and the village of Heemskerk; C. Sandy overbank deposits with marine shells (mainly Spisula); D. Section of the intertidal deposits.
 E. Detail of intertidal deposits with Scrobicularia plana in live position.

 Fig. App.
 B7.
 Geoarchaeologal survey in the PWN dune area.
 Locations (S5, WRK, SG and B45) are shown in Fig. App.
-B. A. Cross-section at Secundair 5, west profile without vertical exaggeration (see B7d and B7e); B. Cross-section at WRK building pit, southwest profile (see B7hand I – B7l); C. Cross-section at Secundair G, north and east profile (see B7f and B7g); D. Overview of the pit at Secundair 5 (November 2002); on the left-hand side the west profile (see B7a); E. Southwest corner of Secundair 5, lower dune, formed in several stages of aeolian activity; F. North profile of the Secundair G (March 2002); at the base a Middle / Late Iron Age plough layer (detail in B7g).
-The plough zone is covered by a sequence of alternating dune sands and humic culture layers dating from the Roman Period up to the Early Middle Ages (see B7c); G. Detail of the plough layers in B7g; H. Southern profile of the WRK pit (June 2002); I. Geoarchaeological survey of the southwest corner of the WRK pit (February 2002; see B7b); J. Large lacquer peel made in June 2002; K. Middle / Late Iron Age culture layers at site WRK (layer 5 in B7b); L. Fixation of the lacquer peel on a chipboard panel (plough marks are part of layer 5); M. Hoof imprint in a culture layer of the Iron Age; N. Sediment cores of borehole B19C0945, with the lithostratigraphic units and 14C ages (Tab.
-A3.20).
-Depth intervals above each m-long section denotes in m below surface level (surface level is 3.78 m +NAP).
+B. A. Cross-section at Secundair 5, west profile without vertical exaggeration (see D and E); B. Cross-section at WRK building pit, southwest profile (see H and IL); C. Cross-section at Secundair G, north and east profile (see F and G); D. Overview of the pit at Secundair 5 (November 2002), on the left-hand side is the west profile (see A); E. Southwest corner of Secundair 5, lower dune, formed in several stages of aeolian activity; F. North profile of the Secundair G (March 2002), at the base a Middle / Late Iron Age plough layer (detail in G).
+The plough zone is covered by a sequence of alternating dune sands and humic culture layers dating from the Roman Period up to the Early Middle Ages (see C); G. Detail of the plough layers in G; H. Southern profile of the WRK pit (June 2002); I. Geoarchaeological survey of the southwest corner of the WRK pit (February 2002; see B); J. Large lacquer peel made in June 2002; K. Middle / Late Iron Age culture layers at site WRK (layer 5 in B); L. Fixation of the lacquer peel on a chipboard panel (plough marks are part of layer 5); M. Hoof imprint in a culture layer of the Iron Age; N. Sediment cores of borehole B19C0945, with the lithostratigraphic units and 14C ages (Table A3.20).
+Depth intervals above each meter-long section denoted in metres below surface level (surface level is 3.78 m +NAP).
 O. Coring at site of borehole B19C0947 (November 2002).

 Fig. App.
 B8.
 Geoarchaeological survey in the pit Castricum – Zanderij.
 Location (CZ) is shown in Fig. App.
 B. The cross-section shows an early prominence of over-wash activity and subsequent dune development during two phases, separated by a period of stability.
 Two lacquer peels highlight details of overwash deposits, including a shell layer, thin dune sand and a culture layer with plough marks.